lwillismwabi8/alx-low_level_programming/0x18-dynamic_libraries/README.md

-0x18.c
-this is a project on dynamic libraries
+This a README.md file for 0x18-dynamic libraries